|Fastest Growing Market:||Asia Pacific|

 To understand key trends, Download Sample Report

-North America is Expected to Hold a Significant Share in the Market and Expected to do Same in the Forecast Period
+North America is Expected to Hold a Significant Share in the Market in the Forecast Period

-As per the Centers for Disease Control and Prevention (CDC) 2019, six in ten Americans have at least one chronic disease, like heart disease and stroke, cancer, or diabetes.
-These chronic diseases are the leading causes of death and disability in the United States, and they are also a leading driver of health care costs.
+As per the Centers for Disease Control and Prevention (CDC) 2019, 6 in 10 Americans have at least one chronic disease, like heart disease and stroke, cancer, or diabetes.
+These chronic diseases are the leading causes of death and disability in the United States, and they are also a leading driver of healthcare costs.
 Moreover, according to the Organization for Economic Co-operation and Development (OECD) survey report, in 2019, the average per capita health expenditure in the United States was about USD 11,072.

 In 2016, the Agency for Healthcare Research and Quality (AHRQ) launched a new initiative to disseminate and implement the findings of patient-centered outcomes research (PCOR) through clinical decision support (CDS).
 The two major goals of the initiative were to accelerate the movement of evidence into practice through CDS and to make CDS more shareable, standards-based, and publicly available.
-Such research efforts help engage patients, clinicians, provider organizations, and information technology professionals, to improve decision making in healthcare with the help of CDSS.
-These initiatives will fuel the growth of the CDSS market, over the forecast period, in North America.
+Such research efforts help engage patients, clinicians, provider organizations, and information technology professionals to improve decision-making in healthcare with the help of CDSS.
+These initiatives may fuel the growth of the CDSS market over the forecast period in North America.

 To understand geography trends, Download Sample Report

-The Clinical Decision Support Systems Market has the presence of well-diversified international, regional, and local players.
-However, some big international players dominate the market owing to their brand image and market reach The studied market is consolidated competitive.
-The market players are continuously focusing on acquisitions, mergers, provision of customized solutions, and expansion in the untapped commercial markets.
-Moreover, companies are also investing huge amounts on developing new products and platforms, with enhanced and improved features, as a part of the commercialization strategy.
+The clinical decision support systems market has the presence of well-diversified international, regional, and local players.
+However, some big international players dominate the market owing to their brand image and market reach.
+The studied market is consolidated and competitive.
+The market players are continuously focusing on acquisitions, mergers, provision of customized solutions, and expansions in the untapped commercial markets.
+Moreover, companies are also investing huge amounts in developing new products and platforms, with enhanced and improved features as a part of the commercialization strategy.

-In October 2020, WeHealth Digital Medicine, Servier Group's e-health business unit, and CureMatch, a leader in digital health precision medicine announced that they have received CE Mark approval for Bionov.
-Bionov is a clinical decision support software platform that presents healthcare professionals with a personalized single drug and combination drug treatment options based primarily on the molecular profile of their cancer patients.
+In October 2020, WeHealth Digital Medicine, Servier Group's e-health business unit, and CureMatch, a leader in digital health precision medicine, announced that they had received CE Mark approval for Bionov.
+Bionov is a clinical decision support software platform that presents healthcare professionals with personalized single drug and combination drug treatment options based primarily on the molecular profile of their cancer patients.